jonathan-poole/qs-admin-guide/docs/licensing/optimize_license_allocations.md

 {:.no_toc}
 The goal of this activity is to evaluate license growth and needs using the built in "License Monitor" application.
 At the same time, Qlik Sense administrators should check to ensure its working and collecting usage data.

+There are a three recommendations that license allocations can be monitored and optimized.

+These are:

+1 - Removing license allocations for users that have left the organization 2 - Removing license allocations for users that have not recently logged in or have never logged in 3 - Downgrading Professional allocations to Analyzer allocations for users who are not exercising their 'professional' capabilities

 ## Table of Contents
 {:.no_toc}